rkf2778/rkf2778/README.md

 # Hi.
 I'm Rohit.
 A self taught fullstack web developer and data scientist.
 ## 📫 How to reach me : rohit.kf.dev@gmail.com

-## Here are some things that I know :

 ## Here are some of my projects i've worked on
 1. Online review summarizer using RoBERTa and PEGASUS transformer models [[click here](https://github.com/rkf2778/online-review-summarizer)]
 2. A simple project using Ruby On Rails [[click here](https://github.com/rkf2778/Simple-Ruby-On-Rails-App)]